dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 ### Digital Reality

-> "Reality is that which, when you stop believing in it, doesn't go away,"
+> Reality is that which, when you stop believing in it, doesn't go away.
 >
 > <cite>Philip K. Dick</cite>

 While the world of Bitcoin is a digital world, it is not a virtual